-A while back, I stumbled onto a new bank called Lili, a free business checking account specifically designed for freelancers and gig workers.
-I’m always keeping an eye out for new fintech apps and Lili was an intriguing one – it did everything I needed it to do and seemed perfect for me to use as a business checking account for my side hustle income.
-In this Lili Bank review, I’m going to go over everything you need to know about Lili and explain why Lili is my preferred business bank account for freelancers and gig workers.
+A while back, I stumbled onto a new fintech bank called Lili, a free business checking account specifically designed for freelancers and gig workers.
+I’m always keeping an eye out for new fintech apps and Lili was an intriguing one – it did everything I needed a bank to do and seemed perfect for me to use as a business checking account for my side hustle income.
+In this Lili Bank review, I’m going to go over everything you need to know about Lili and explain why Lili is my preferred business checking account for freelancers and gig workers.

 Remember, you’re essentially running your own business when you’re doing this type of work, so it’s much better to keep your personal accounts and business accounts separate.
-At a minimum, it’ll make it much easier for you to keep track of your income and expenses and pay taxes.
+At a minimum, it’ll make it much easier for you to keep track of your income and expenses, and pay your yearly and/or quarterly taxes.

-After testing out Lili for about a year, I decided to finally make the switch to using it full-time.
-So far, I’ve been very happy with my experience.
+Lili has been the main checking account I’ve used for all my gig and freelance work for two years and I’ve been very happy with my experience.
 If you’re looking for a business checking account for your freelance or gig work, then Lili is a bank you should definitely check out.
 I’ll go into more detail in this post about what Lili is and what I think are its best features.